tpgmartin/front-end/test/readme.md

 Build a basic application from which two users can select their dishes from a supplied dinner menu, and are shown the total cost.

-The application must use only HTML, CSS and JavaScript (frameworks and allowed) and be built with high quality, maintainable code that is covered by test cases.
+The application must use only HTML, CSS and JavaScript (frameworks are allowed) and be built with high quality, maintainable code that is covered by test cases.

 The menu application must use the following dishes and adhere to the restaurant's rules.